Samurai: Kamakura shogunate

-Ashikaga shogunate and the Mongol invasions
+Mongol invasions

-Various samurai clans struggled for power during the Kamakura and Ashikaga shogunates.
-Zen Buddhism spread among the samurai in the 13th century and helped to shape their standards of conduct, particularly overcoming the fear of death and killing, but among the general populace Pure Land Buddhism was favored.
+Various samurai clans struggled for power during the Kamakura shogunate.
+Zen Buddhism spread among the samurai in the 13th century and helped shape their standards of conduct, particularly in overcoming the fear of death and killing.
+Among the general populace Pure Land Buddhism was favored however.

 In 1274, the Mongol-founded Yuan dynasty in China sent a force of some 40,000 men and 900 ships to invade Japan in northern Kyūshū.
 Japan mustered a mere 10,000 samurai to meet this threat.
 The invading army was harassed by major thunderstorms throughout the invasion, which aided the defenders by inflicting heavy casualties.
 The Yuan army was eventually recalled, and the invasion was called off.
 The Mongol invaders used small bombs, which was likely the first appearance of bombs and gunpowder in Japan.

 The Japanese defenders recognized the possibility of a renewed invasion and began construction of a great stone barrier around Hakata Bay in 1276.
-Completed in 1277, this wall stretched for 20 kilometers around the border of the bay.
-It would later serve as a strong defensive point against the Mongols.
+Completed in 1277, this wall stretched for 20 kilometers around the bay.
+It later served as a strong defensive point against the Mongols.
 The Mongols attempted to settle matters in a diplomatic way from 1275 to 1279, but every envoy sent to Japan was executed.

 Leading up to the second Mongolian invasion, Kublai Khan continued to send emissaries to Japan, with five diplomats sent in September 1275 to Kyūshū.
 Hōjō Tokimune, the shikken of the Kamakura shogun, responded by having the Mongolian diplomats brought to Kamakura and then beheading them.
 The graves of the five executed Mongol emissaries exist to this day in Kamakura at Tatsunokuchi.
 On 29 July 1279, five more emissaries were sent by the Mongol empire, and again beheaded, this time in Hakata.
 This continued defiance of the Mongol emperor set the stage for one of the most famous engagements in Japanese history.